hallgrimur1471/Asteroids3D/README.md

 npm

 ### Installing
-Change to the directory this project was cloned to and Install connect and serve-static with NPM:
+Change to the directory this project was cloned to and install connect and serve-static with NPM:
 ```
 npm install connect serve-static
 ```
 ### Running
 While in the directory this project was cloned to run server.js with node:
 ```
 node server.js
 ```